-Applications are now open through February 24, 2020 for the next two classes.
-One will be from April – October 2020 and the other will be October 2020 – April 2021.
-Visit www.leadershiplouisville.org for complete program and application details, or contact Aimee Jewell at (502) 561-5221, firstname.lastname@example.org.
-The Leadership Louisville Center will host an overview session about the program on Tuesday, January 28 from 7:30-9:00am.
-All are invited, but RSVPs are necessary and available at this link https://www.leadershiplouisville.org/ignite-louisville/ignite-louisville-information-session/
+Applications are now open through July 3, 2020 for the next two classes.
+Upcoming classes will be from August 2020 – February 2021 and March – September 2021.
+Visit www.leadershiplouisville.org/ignite-louisville for complete program and application details, or contact Aimee Jewell at (502) 561-5221, email@example.com.
+The Leadership Louisville Center will host two virtual overview sessions about the program on Thursday, June 18 from 8:30-9:30am and Tuesday, June 23 from 4-5pm.
+All are invited, but RSVPs are necessary and available at this link: https://www.leadershiplouisville.org/ignite-louisville/ignite-louisville-information-session/

-Ignite Louisville is a six-month program that is the region’s highest credential for emerging leaders.
-Participants enjoy exclusive access to leadership training from the Leadership Louisville Center and top partners including Norton Healthcare, Brown-Forman Corporation, the U.S. Army, and David Novak’s Leadership Program.
+Ignite Louisville is a six-month program that is the region’s premier talent development experience for emerging leaders.
+Participants gain leadership lessons that come only from being pushed outside of their comfort zone.
+They enjoy exclusive access to leadership training from the Leadership Louisville Center and top partners including Norton Healthcare, Brown-Forman Corporation, the U.S. Army, David Novak Leadership Program, and Kindred Healthcare.
 In addition to the program’s core curriculum, Ignite Louisville teams participate in the Ignite Louisville Challenge and take on a project proposed by a local nonprofit, gaining hands-on experience performing on a team and serving the community.
 Participating nonprofits benefit from the expertise and energy of the teams, who each invest hundreds of hours with their nonprofit agency.
 The challenge component comes in as the teams are competing to be named a winner to receive a contribution for their nonprofit partners.
 Since the first class graduated in 2005, Ignite Louisville participants have worked on over 125 projects for area nonprofits to plan, execute and sustain new strategies for success.

 An Employer’s view of Ignite Louisville: